Faking Fake News for Real Fake News Detection: Propaganda-loaded Training Data Generation: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item We propose an effective method to automatically generate more realistic disinformation compared to prior work. \item We incorporate self-critical sequence training with an NLI model into the learning objectives of the generator to discourage generating sentences that can be entailed from the original context. \item We develop the first automatic methods for generating specific propaganda techniques such that the generated articles are closer to human-written disinformation. \item We demonstrate that detectors trained on our generated data, compared to generated articles using other methods, are better in detecting human-written disinformation. \item We release two disinformation detection datasets.
-(1) \datasetname~: 2.2K articles generated using our approach and validated by humans.
-(2) \humanwritten~: 200 human-written articles for evaluation in a real-world setting. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize}[noitemsep,nolistsep] \item We propose an effective method to automatically generate more realistic disinformation compared to previous work. \item We develop the first automatic methods to generate specific propaganda techniques such that the generated articles are closer to disinformation written by humans. \item We demonstrate that detectors trained on our generated data, compared to generated articles using other methods, are better at detecting human-written disinformation. \item We release ~\datasetname~, a dataset for disinformation detection containing 2.2K articles generated by our approach and validated by humans. \end{itemize}